Updated 20/05/21 with additional research.

 These results are especially important for tech companies and startups that depend on their ability to innovate and scale at speed.

-For these companies, diversity isn’t just a ‘nine-to-have’, but an essential for financial success and growth.
+For these companies, diversity isn’t just a ‘nice-to-have’, but an essential for financial success and growth.

 Key takeaway: Diverse management teams generate more revenue through innovation

 How does diversity help a business become more competitive and innovative?

 So, we know that diversity drives innovation and helps businesses compete more effectively, but how does this occur?
 The answer is in how it impacts the way teams think, act, and approach problems.

 It delivers a fresh perspective and new ways of problem-solving

 Research by the Harvard Business Review showed that teams can solve problems at a faster rate when they have greater cognitive diversity.
 Bringing people together of different generations, cultural backgrounds, and gender improves our ability to generate solutions and innovate, helping organisations to pivot faster, become more agile, and address challenges more effectively.